rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 For **VXLAN (Overlay)** networking, the [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix must be installed.
 Most cloud-hosted VMs already have this hotfix.

-### Architecture Requirements
+### Architecture

+The Kubernetes cluster management nodes (`etcd` and `controlplane`) must be run on Linux nodes.

-Your cluster must include at least one Linux `worker`node to run the Rancher cluster agent, DNS, Metrics server and Ingress related containers.
+The `worker` nodes, which is where your workloads will be deployed on, will typically be Windows nodes, but there must be at least one `worker` node that is run on Linux in order to run the Rancher cluster agent, DNS, metrics server, and Ingress related containers.

-The `controlplane` and `etcd` nodes must also run Linux.

-### Container Requirements

-Windows requires that containers must be built on the same Windows Server version that they are being deployed on.
-Therefore, containers must be built on Windows Server 2019 core version 1903.
-If you have existing containers built for an earlier Windows Server 2019 core version, they must be re-built on Windows Server 2019 core version 1903.

-# Recommended Architecture

 We recommend the minimum three-node architecture listed in the table below, but you can always add additional Linux and Windows workers to scale up your cluster for redundancy: